yoctoproject/bmaptool/README.md

 ## Project and maintainer

 The bmaptool project implements bmap-related tools and API modules.
-The entire project is written in python
+The entire project is written in python.

 The project author is Artem Bityutskiy (dedekind1@gmail.com).
 The project is currently maintained by: